Protect yourself and your family from coronavirus

 - Do not shake hands.

-- Stay one to two metres away from other people at all times.
+- Stay over two metres away from other people

 - Avoid large crowds.